A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

-\textbf{The effect of click noise (RQ5).} Noisy clicks often arise in real-world settings when users interact with irrelevant documents.
-To evaluate the robustness of our method against noisy clicks, we vary the probability of clicking on irrelevant documents ($\epsilon = 5\%$, $10\%$, $15\%$, and $20\%$).
-The $ERR@10$ results for LambdaMART are shown in Figure~\ref{fig:noisy_clicks-lm}, while Figure~\ref{fig:noisy_clicks-dnn} in the Appendix displays the results for the DNN ranker.
-CFC with LambdaMART outperforms all the baselines across different levels of noisy clicks on all three datasets.
-With an increase in noisy clicks, the performance difference between Oracle and all other methods increases, gradually lessening the effectiveness of bias correction methods.
-For the DNN-based ranker, CFC with DNN outperforms all other DNN-based methods on the Yahoo and MSLR-WEB10k datasets, except for slightly lower performance compared to MULTR with $15\%$ noisy clicks on the MSLR-WEB10k dataset.
-On the Istella-S dataset, CFC with DNN outperforms all DNN-based methods except MULTR.
-Note that, for clarity of visualization, we present LambdaMART and DNN-based methods in separate figures.
-However, CFC with LambdaMART outperforms all LambdaMART and DNN-based baselines across all three datasets and noise levels.
+\textbf{The effect of click noise (RQ5).} Noisy clicks commonly occur in real-world settings when users interact with irrelevant items.
+To assess robustness to such noise, we vary the probability of clicking on irrelevant items ($\epsilon = 5\%, 10\%, 15\%, 20\%$).
+The $ERR@10$ results for both LambdaMART and DNN rankers are shown in Figure~\ref{fig:noisy_clicks}.
+Across all three datasets and under all noise levels, CFC with LambdaMART consistently outperforms all baseline methods.
+CFC also achieves the best performance on every dataset among all DNN-based baselines, except that it approximately matches MULTR on Istella-S at noise levels of 5\% and 10\%.
 Therefore, our method demonstrates greater robustness to noisy clicks compared to baselines using either LambdaMART or DNN as the ranker.